-As of September 30, 2020, our physical sales and service network consisted of 46 direct stores and 70 franchised stores, as well as four direct service centers and 46 franchised service centers.
+As of June 30, 2020, our physical sales and service network consisted of 44 direct stores and 103 franchised stores.
 We plan to further expand our physical sales and service network through a balanced combination of direct stores and franchised stores.
 This planned expansion may not have the desired effect of increasing sales and enhancing our brand recognition in a cost-efficient manner.
 We may need to invest significant capital and management resources to operate existing direct stores and open new ones, and there can be no assurance that we will be able to improve the operational efficiency of our direct stores.

 While our franchise model enables us to pursue an asset-light expansion strategy, such model is also subject to a number of risks.
 We may not be able to identify, attract and retain a sufficient number of franchisees with the requisite experience and resources to operate franchised stores.
 Our franchisees are responsible for the day-to-day operation of their stores.
 Although we offer the same trainings and implement the same service standards for staff from both direct stores and franchised stores, we have limited control over how our franchisees' businesses are run.
 If our franchisees fail to deliver high quality customer service and resolve customer complaints in a timely manner, or if any of their misconduct leads to damages to our brand image and reputation, our business could be adversely affected.
 In addition, our agreements with certain of our franchisees are non-exclusive.
-While they are required to only sell our Smart EVs in the XPeng-branded franchised stores, they may operate other stores that sell vehicles of other brands.
+While they are required to only sell our Smart EVs in the Xpeng-branded franchised stores, they may operate other stores that sell vehicles of other brands.
 These franchisees may dedicate more resources to the stores outside of our sales network and may not be able to successfully implement our sales and marketing initiatives, which in turn may harm our business, prospects, financial condition and results of operation.